wyshi/wyshi.github.io/_pages/about.md

 [Research Statement](http://wyshi.github.io/files/materials/research_public.pdf)

 ## Updates
+**Nov 2022**: Check out our [<span style="color:Salmon">**Science publication**</span>](https://www.science.org/doi/10.1126/science.ade9097) on the first human-level negotiation AI agent that can negotiate, persuade, and coordinate with human players in natural language in the classic complex 7-player board game of Diplomacy!
+This tackles several challenges such as multi-party dialogue modeling, strategic reasoning, social influence and how to connect them in intense and length conversations!

 **Oct 2022**: I am excited to be named as [Rising Stars in Machine Learning, 2022](https://ml.umd.edu/rising-stars)!
 Thanks UMD :)

 **Oct 2022**: Our paper on [privacy-preserving Transformer-based models](https://arxiv.org/abs/2204.07667) is accepted to EMNLP 2022.